This post may contain affiliate links, which means I make commission (at no cost to you!)

 Guess who’s child is doing better?
 Ding ding ding!
 Correct, it is Claire’s.
 They will always have this underlying issue with their daughter, but they took it seriously and addressed it promptly.
 Guess who is wringing their hands, dreading every minute with their kid when he returns?
 Maggie.

-That is a worst-case-scenario story, but Claire is happy and is no longer worrying about her daughter every single minute of every day.
+That is a worst-case-scenario story, but Claire is happy and while she will always worry about her daughter, she is no longer worrying about her daughter every single minute of every day.
 It goes to show you that even in a terrible situation, creating a solution to your problem is way more constructive, and way more conducive to happiness, than being a “woe is me” woman.

 HABIT SIX- Accept your flaws.